NicholasLiem/IF4020_T4_AttackOnRSA/README.md

 ### Section B: Vulnerabilities on Arsip.py
-1. There is no input validation for user input especially integer ones we can use negative numbers for the arsip array's index
+1. There is no input validation for user input especially for integer inputs so we can use negative numbers to exploit and get access the arsip array's index
-2. We can generate an access token using the negative index of `nomor_arsip_admin` and when we're trying to read the index we can make use of negative of the access token to access the real index of `nomor_arsip_admin`.
+2. We can generate an access token using the negative index of `nomor_arsip_admin` and when we're trying to read the index we can make use of negative of the access token to access the real index of `nomor_arsip_admin` proof is given in the pdf.
 Hence, we can crack the arsip[nomor_arsip_admin] info.